-Tomorrow, April 28th, marks the 30th anniversary of the world premiere of Koyaanisqatsi: Life Out of Balance.
+On April 28th, 1982, the landmark film Koyaanisqatsi: Life Out of Balance had its world premiere.
 A stunning, wordless, 86 minute visual collage featuring images of natural beauty, urban decay and renewal, pollution, nuclear proliferation, and the abstraction, alienation, and wonder of modern life, the film received critical acclaim and has demonstrated an enduring appeal over the last three decades.

 But why the appearance on Off the Grid?Koyaanisqatsi was directed and conceived by Godfrey Reggio, and filmed between 1975 and 1982.
 According to its website, the film is “an apocalyptic vision of the collision of two different worlds — urban life and technology versus the environment.”